Italian residence permits: How to get it quickly

 Securing your time slot in the local registry (anagrafe) has to be done quickly since the wait time can be up to 3 months.
 You can see the available slots on this website.

-1. Bring all the originals and translated copies of these documents to your appointment:
+1. Bring all the originals and translated copies of your documents to your appointment, including:

 • Passport